-- a) Stop engaging those that do not consistently partake in formal scheduled engagement as outlined in this document), - b) Are no longer under the sponsorship of the institution including withdrawals, terminations, and deferral of studies (this includes students who transfer institutions), - c) Indicate a significant change in circumstances including a change in course of study, work placement change, completing a course earlier than expected, - d) Are suspected not to be genuine.
+a) Stop engaging - those that do not consistently partake in formal scheduled engagement as outlined in this document), b) Are no longer under the sponsorship of the institution - including withdrawals, terminations, and deferral of studies (this includes students who transfer institutions), c) Indicate a significant change in circumstances - including a change in course of study, work placement change, completing a course earlier than expected, d) Are suspected not to be genuine.

-Where the college has exhausted and evidenced all re-engagement opportunities, and withdrawal conditions are implemented (Notification of Termination/Exclusion), the college must:
+Where ICRGU has exhausted and evidenced all re-engagement opportunities, and withdrawal conditions are implemented (Notification of Termination/Exclusion), ICRGU must:

-- a) Make the University Partner aware that sponsorship is to be withdrawn; and, - b) Evidence a student has actively dis-engaged with their studies; and, - c) Cite all methods of re-engagement activity; and, - d) Report to the UKVI within 10 working days of the College/Sponsor confirming withdrawal.
+a) Make RGU aware that sponsorship is to be withdrawn; and,

+b) Evidence a student has actively dis-engaged with their studies; and, c) Cite all methods of re-engagement activity; and, d) Report to the UKVI within 10 working days of the College/Sponsor confirming withdrawal.